East Sussex Finescale

 Ashford-allocated Southern express-passenger ‘Schools’ V class no.30932 ‘Blundells’ in mixed traffic black livery which it received in February 1951.
 The British Rail Board considered the 4-4-0 wheel arrangement to be obsolete so did not warrant anything more than lined black livery.
 However, from July 1956 the ‘Schools’ class were able to be repainted in BR Green; no.30932 was just one of four to be withdrawn still in BR black livery (the others being 30900, 30914 and 30919).

 Up until 1956 no.30932 was paired with a high-sided self-trimming tender (no.732).
 During 1958 repainting the tender was outshopped in green (an error apparently) so was swapped with early-crest tender no.705 on 30905 ‘Tonbridge’ as that locomotive was being outshopped in BR Green.
 It has not been ascertained if tender no.705 subsequently received a late-crest but (subject to confirmation) the time period for this model is August 1958; possibly right through to February 1961.
 No.30932 did not appear to be ever equipped either with AWS or a speedometer.

-Hauling a container train, the unusual livery of 66 720 came about after GBrf held a competition for their employee’s children to design a locomotive livery.
+Hauling a intermodal train, the unusual livery of 66 720 came about after GBRf held a competition for their employee’s children to design a locomotive livery.
 Unveiled in July 2011, the winning entry was provided by six-year-old Emily Goodman, who submitted two alternative designs.